 The Station lies on an alluvial terrace in a geologically stable area with no active (Holocene) faults, karst (limestone, dolomite, or marble) potential, or other geologic conditions of concern.
-The West Pond was constructed on the natural, alluvial soils generally consisting of clayey silts and locally-exposed underlying gravel channels or residual materials.
-The West Pond embankments were constructed of mostly alluvial soils excavated from within the footprint of the pond.
-Material properties within the West Pond abutments were interpreted based on subsurface data and site reconnaissance taken from previous investigations, analyses, and reports included in the March 2017 Virginia Department of Conservation and Recreation (DCR) Impounding Structure Geotechnical Design Report Supporting Documents (Golder, 2017)
+The East Pond was constructed on the natural, alluvial soils generally consisting of clayey silts and locally-exposed underlying gravel channels or residual materials.
+The East Pond is roughly triangular in shape and is generally defined by the rising natural ground along the north and northeast side and by a western and southern earth dike that begins at a steep east abutment and extends about 1,900 feet to the west before turning north about 700 feet to meet the rising ground in the right or northwest abutment.
+The East Pond embankments were constructed of mostly alluvial soils excavated from within the footprint of the pond.
+Material properties within the East Pond foundation and abutments were interpreted based on subsurface data and site reconnaissance taken from previous investigations, analyses, and reports included in the March 2017 Virginia DCR Impoundment Structure Geotechnical Design Report Supporting Documents (Golder, 2017).

-WSP's assessment of embankment stability in the Periodic Safety Factor Assessment (WSP, 2023b) show that the West Pond meets the minimum factor of safety requirements in the CCR Rule \$257.73(e)(1) except for one section in the southeast corner of the impoundment.
-Dominion Energy is currently evaluating options to mitigate this area.
+WSP's assessment of embankment stability in the Periodic Safety Factor Assessment (WSP, 2023b) show that the East Pond meets the minimum factor of safety requirements in the CCR Rule §257.73(e)(1).

-Additionally, the West Pond has been routinely inspected and monitored by Station and Dominion Energy personnel in accordance with the requirements in the DCR Dam Permit.
+Additionally, the East Pond has been routinely inspected and monitored by Station and Dominion Energy personnel in accordance with the requirements in the DCR Dam Permit.
 Areas of concern are evaluated by professional engineers with corrective actions implemented and documented.